Ramón Emeterio Betances

 Ramón Emeterio Betances y Alacán (April 8, 1827 – September 16, 1898) was a Puerto Rican independence leader, abolitionist and medical doctor.
-He led the nations independence movement and was the primary instigator of the Grito de Lares revolt and designer of the Lares flag.
+He led the nation's independence movement and was the primary instigator of the Grito de Lares revolt and designer of the Lares flag.
 Betances is considered to be the father of the Puerto Rican revolutionary movement and El Padre de la Patria (The Father of the Homeland).
-His charitable deeds for people in need, earned him the moniker of El Padre de los Pobres (The Father of the Poor).
+His charitable deeds for people in need, earned him the moniker of El Médico de los Pobres (The Doctor of the Poor).

 Betances was also a medical doctor and surgeon in Puerto Rico, and one of its first social hygienists.
 He had established a successful surgery and ophthalmology practice.
 Betances was also an abolitionist, diplomat, public health administrator, poet, and novelist.
 He served as representative and contact for Cuba and the Dominican Republic in Paris.

 An adherent of Freemasonry, his political and social activism was deeply influenced by the group's philosophical beliefs.